 These are earless or “true” seals.
 On land, they are awkward, moving by a combination of sliding and flexing their spines from side to side.

-The below photo is the same scene as the one at the top of the page – full circle, and a fascinating cruise completed.
+The below photo is the same scene as the one at the top of the page – full circle for this season.

 More winter landscapes, including Cape Horn, follow on the next and final page where we skip to the second winter.